uploadcare/uploadcare-widget/DEVELOPMENT.md

 ### Vagrant

-If you don't want to raise the environment on your machine, you can use [Vagrant](https://www.vagrantup.com/).
+If you don't want to set up the environment to your machine, you can use [Vagrant](https://www.vagrantup.com/).
 Just [install Vagrant](https://www.vagrantup.com/docs/installation/) and [VirtualBox](https://www.virtualbox.org/)
 or [other provider](https://www.vagrantup.com/docs/getting-started/providers.html).

-After open command line, go to this folder and run:
+After opening your terminal, go to this directory and run:

 ```bash
 vagrant up
 vagrant ssh
 ```

-Inside vagrant run
+In Vagrant run:

 ```bash
 bundle install